John and Katharine Tunkun Podjun Farm: Description

 Barn: The barn consists of two sections connected to form an L shape, The original section of the barn, constructed in 1914-15, is a gambrel-roof structure with sliding entrance door on a fieldstone foundation, measuring 60 feet by 40 feet.
 A 1930 gable-roof addition on a concrete foundation, measuring 42 feet by 32 feet, projects to one side.
 Both sections are framed with beech timbers in a combination of post and beam and plank framing, and sided vertically.
 The basement level of the original portion contains thirty oak stanchions for cows and two double and two single stalls for horses, set on either side of a center aisle.
 The addition's basement level contains a calf barn with its pens and animal-feeding facilities.
 The upper portion contains space for hay storage, and an upper loft for bedding straw.

 Machine Shed: The machine shed is a 16 foot by 30 foot asymmetrically gables structure built in the 1920s.
 It has a concrete foundation and vertical board siding with three sets of doors.
 The interior contains a workbench and the base for an electrical generator used until 1940 to supply electricity to the farm.

 Granary / Corn Crib: The granary is a gable roofed building measuring 18 feet by 10 feet, with a granary on one end and corn crib in the other.
 The granary portion is clad in vertical boarding, the corn crib in wooden slats.
-The building rests on individual fieldstones at each corner.
+The building rests on individual field stones at each corner.

 The farmstead area also contains foundations for a round wooden silo and a small chicken coop, the remains of a well and pump, and a 1970s garage.
 The remains of a farm lane run from the barnyard to One Mile road, with a small concrete slab bridge built in 1931 crossing the Little Manistee River.